Utkarsh1504/DSA-Java/lessons/num-three.md

 description: "learn maths required in DSA"
 ---

-In this article we will cover number theory.
+In this article we will cover the remaining and some advanced concepts of number theory.

-The six topics covered in this article
--Mathematical Expectation
--Fermat's theorem
--Wilson's theorem
--Lucas theorem
--Chinese Remainder theorem
--NP-Completeness

 ## **Mathmatical Exceptation**